-Rapidly switch two different video signals into a monitor or other piece of test equipment.
-This is done to compare some characteristic of the signals, usually for quality control.
+To rapidly switch two different video signals into a monitor or other piece of test equipment.
+This is done to compare some signal characteristic, usually for quality control.

 Chop Rate

 The parameter used to control the switching rate when chopping two signals.
 The signal switching rate is determined as follows: